The Beary Best Kids Books

 From the Mixed-up Files of Mrs. Basil E. Frankweiler by E.L.
 Konigsburg.
 I’ve read this one many times and am always impressed with Claudia and Jamie’s sense of adventure when they run away, but it reminds me of my library home.
 I spend a lot of long nights in the library after closing time, and it’s a lot like the Metropolitan Museum of Art, except we don’t have a fountain here.
 And you can’t throw coins in the fish tank.
 You'll get in trouble—not that I would know.

-These books still make me feel all warm and fuzzy inside when I think of them and I especially love watching others check them out.
-I’ll tell you a secret, too: A lot of parents really want you kids to enjoy the same books they did.
+I’ll tell you a secret, too: a lot of parents really want you kids to enjoy the same books they did.
 It’s really fun to share a special book, but the old folks should not be the only ones who get to share their favorites.
-You should share the books that give you the warm fuzzies with your grownups, too.
-If they poo-poo your suggestions, show them the books below that will remind them of how important kids’ books are, even for grownups:
+You should share the books that give you the warm fuzzies with your grown-ups, too.

 My friends here at the library also love children’s books.
 Even the library workers who are very serious and grown up and read serious, grownup things have fond memories of their favorite childhood books.
-I asked them what books gave them the warmest, fuzziest feelings, and these are the stories they shared with me:
+I asked them what books gave them the warmest, fuzziest feelings, and these are the stories they shared with me.

 Nostalgic Reads from CPL Staff